IvanTepes/Space-Facts/testing.md

 - [Users Testing](#users-testing)
   * [Meeting the needs of the user stories](#meeting-the-needs-of-the-user-stories--as-described-in-the-ux-section-of-this-readme-file-)

+## Development
-During the development of this project, I had the experience of facing some problems.
+- During the development of this project, I had the experience of facing some problems.
 Browser used for testing application during development was **[Google Chrome](https://www.google.com/chrome/)** and **[Dev Tools](https://developers.google.com/web/tools/chrome-devtools)** from same browser.
 For audit the site i have used **[Lighthouse](https://developers.google.com/web/tools/lighthouse/)** from **Chrome DevTools**.
 Exhaustively testing the functionality of each part of the application and managed to solve most of the problems that i have came across before writing this document.
 However how process of testing is being expanding on different browsers and different devices some problems are found and noticed.
 Some of them I have solved and corrected, some remained uncorrected until the end of the test, and as my skills and knowledge develop, hopefully i will be able to eliminate them.

 I received help from some family members and friends to do the tests on application.